Alfresco/docs-alfresco/governance-services/latest/using/worm.md

 10. Under the Advanced settings heading click the **Object lock** tile.

-11. Select **Enable compliance mode**.
+11. Select `Compliance` or `Governance` retention mode as per your preferences (you may want to contant your Legal Department to define that).

 12. Enter a Retention period in Days and click **Save**.

-    This retention period must match the retention period you configured in the Alfresco Global Properties file for property `s3.worm.retentionPeriod`.
+    This retention period must match the retention period you configured in the Alfresco Global Properties file for property `worm.retentionPeriod`/`s3.worm.retentionPeriod`.

     To use this bucket as WORM storage you must now create rules for a category or folder in Governance Services using the **WORM lock** action.
 If you use the REST API you can use the action without a rule.